Best Places to Eat in Boulder

 3980 Broadway, Boulder, CO 80304, USA

-Or the best lunch, for that matter.
-I like to belly up to the counter early in the morning, when the rising sun blasts into the cozy eatery, and the servers rush to lower the blinds.
+I like to belly up to the counter a Lucky’s Bakehouse Cafe early in the morning, when the rising sun blasts into the cozy eatery, and the servers rush to lower the blinds.
 I nod yes for coffee, then order from the hash bar (smoked pork hash, corned beef hash, or tofu flannel hash).
-Recent renovations, menu upgrade, and new outdoor patio make Lucky’s Cafe easy to recommend.
+Recent renovations, a menu upgrade, and new outdoor patio make Lucky’s easy to recommend.
 Of course, I’m biased, since I live in the neighborhood, so feel free to try it and let me know if I’m wrong.

 627 S Broadway E, Boulder, CO 80305, USA